caiiiycuk/js-dos/v7/docs/node.md

 :::info

 emulators package is made for browser, it didn't export anything.
-It inject itself into global object.
+It injects itself into global object.
 In node `pathPrefix` is relative to `require`

 :::